bolus123/PH1XBAR/README.md

 devtools::install_github("bolus123/PH1XBAR")
 ```

-Note that Rtools may need to be installed in advance.
-The detailed instruction is introduced on CRAN: https://cran.r-project.org/bin/windows/Rtools/
+Note that for Windows users,  Rtools may need to be installed in advance.
+The detailed instruction is introduced: https://cran.r-project.org/bin/windows/Rtools/

+For Mac and Linux users, please follow the instruction: https://www.r-project.org/nosvn/pandoc/devtools.html

 ## Install from local